adavarski/k8s-Blockchain-Ethereum-playground/README.md

 # Platforming Blockchain: Ethereum (Private Network) -> Kubernetes

-This Ethereum private network network is a highly constrained, miniature replica of the public Ethereum network.
+This Ethereum private network is a highly constrained, miniature replica of the public Ethereum network.
 Private Blockchain networks such as this are useful for building and deploying experimental nodes, smart contract development, and connecting any aspect of the Blockchain operations into the more extensive data and application platform development (PaaS/SaaS).